-- How many rooms are heated or cooled by the heat pump system? - Which heat emitter types are used in each room and what is their design leaving water temperature?
+- How many rooms are heated by the Daikin heat pump system? - Which heat emitter types are used in each room and what is their design leaving water temperature?

-Once the space heating/cooling requirements are clear, we recommend to follow the setup guidelines below.
+Once the space heating requirements are clear, Daikin recommends to follow the setup guidelines below.